A broken ankle is also called a fractured ankle. It happens when one or more bones in the ankle joint break.

 - Apply pressure.
 If you’re bleeding, wrap the wound with a clean dressing.

-If your broken ankle was caused by an auto collision or injury, or if the bone is sticking out of the skin, get medical help immediately.
+If an auto collision or injury caused your broken ankle, or if the bone is sticking out of the skin, get medical help immediately.

 Every injury is different.
-The best treatment depends on the type and seriousness of your ankle break.
+According to the NHS, the best treatment depends on the type and seriousness of your ankle break.

 You can apply ice to reduce pain and swelling right after the injury.
 Wrap it in a towel before placing it on the skin.